Is Indonesia Worth Visiting? Everything You Need to Know

 Budget Travelers: An Indonesia budget traveler might aim for around 20-50 Euros/day, staying in hostels, eating street food, using public transportation, and engaging in mostly free or low-cost activities.

-Mid-Range Travelers: Mid-range travelers could budget around 50-100 Euros/day, enjoying mid-range hotels, a mix of local and nicer dining options, guided tours, and some additional comfort.
+Mid-Range Travelers: Mid-range travelers in Indonesia could budget around 50-100 Euros/day, enjoying mid-range hotels, a mix of local and nicer dining options, guided tours, and some additional comfort.

-Luxury Travelers: For luxury travelers, the budget might exceed 100 Euros/per day or more, indulging in upscale accommodations, fine dining, exclusive experiences, and private transportation.
+Luxury Travelers: For luxury travelers in Indonesia, the budget might exceed 100 Euros/per day or more, indulging in upscale accommodations, fine dining, exclusive experiences, and private transportation.

 Indonesia Budget: How Much Did we Spend on a Month-Long Indonesia Trip?